 Dengue and Homoeopathy

 Homeopathy offers about 20-25 potent medicines to cure Dengue depending upon the stage and symptoms.
 To control the acute stage of this viral fever where conventional medicines have nothing much to offer, Homoeopathy is known to take quick and effective care without any side effects.
 It can cut short the duration of illness (like in all viral fevers), making the patient afebrile in a span of 3-4 days!
-On top of that there is no danger of medicine induced haemorrhage.
-In fact there are a number of medicines that can control the hemorrhage and raise the platelet counts too; which is the prime concern in the management of this disease.
+On top of that, there is no danger of medicine induced hemorrhage.
+In fact, there are a number of medicines that can control the hemorrhage and raise the platelet counts too; which is the prime concern in the management of this disease.
 There have been times in my clinical practice where a periodical platelet count estimation and constant supervision helped the patient respond well even without hospitalization and/or a blood/plasma transfusion.

 While medicines like Arsenic, Belladonna, Bryonia, Eupatorium perf, Gelsemium, Ipecac, Rhus Tox to name a few, can cut short the febrile stage, Crotalus Horridus, Ferrum met, Hamamelis, Secale Cor are few of the many that help control bleeding and raise the platelet counts thus working wonders if given on Homeopathic principles.